Move-in & Move-out

 How can I pay for student accommodation in Melbourne?

-Can I pay rent in instalments?
+Can I pay rent in instalments for my Student Accommodation in Melbourne?

-What does rent include in student accommodations?
+What does rent include in Melbourne student accommodations?

 Are student discounts available for accommodation in Melbourne?